enbohm/halowallbox-scheduler/README.md

 # Charge Amps - Halo Wallbox scheduler
-A project with connects with a Halo Wallbox API to turn on/off lights, add schedules, etc.
+A project that connects with the Charge Amps Halo Wallbox API.
+The APIs supports turning on/off lights, add schedules, etc.

 ## Building and running locally
 ```mvn clean verify``` builds the code and runs tests.